Fix WD My Passport Hard Drive Not Detected, But LED is Blinking

 Using another USB port, changing the USB cable, connecting the hard drive to another computer system, etc are often what does the magic.
 But, in most cases, the HDD not detected issue occurs due to physical damage.
 To know more about My Passport Hard Drive Recovery read on.

-Additional Reading: How to Recover Data from WD External Hard Drive During Warranty
+Additional Reading: Recover Data from WD External Hard Drive During Warranty

-How to Fix WD My Passport Not Detected but LED Blinking?
+How to Fix WD My Passport Not Detected?

 Let’s take a look at some effective methods to resolve this issue.